funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 This argument will test and give the results of the tests of the given domain.

 .. note::
-    For this argument (and only for this argument9, we are converting the given string to lowercase.
+    For this argument (and only for this argument), we are converting the given string to lowercase.

 :code:`-db` | :code:`--database`